opentraffic/reporter/README.md

 Open Traffic Reporter is part of [OTv2](https://github.com/opentraffic/otv2-platform).
 It takes the place of OTv1's [Traffic Engine](https://github.com/opentraffic/traffic-engine) component.

-Reporter takes in raw GPS probe data, matches it to [OSMLR segments](https://github.com/opentraffic/osmlr/blob/master/docs/intro.md) using [Valhalla](https://github.com/valhalla/valhalla/blob/master/docs/meili.md), and sends segments and speeds to the centralized [Open Traffic Datastore](https://github.com/opentraffic/datastore).
+Reporter takes in raw GPS probe data, matches it to [OSMLR segments](https://github.com/opentraffic/osmlr/blob/master/docs/intro.md) using [Valhalla's map-matching functionality](https://github.com/valhalla/valhalla/blob/master/docs/meili.md), and sends segments and speeds to the centralized [Open Traffic Datastore](https://github.com/opentraffic/datastore).

+Reporter and its map-matching algorithm is configurable.
+See the [Reporter Quality Testing Rig](https://github.com/opentraffic/reporter-quality-testing-rig/) for more information on how Reporter can be tuned to produce the best results for your particular GPS probe data's accuracy, frequency, and surrounding road-network density.

 Reporter can be run in two ways:
-- as a set of Java-based programs that consume live [Apache Kafka](https://kafka.apache.org/) location streams
+- _streaming_: as a set of Java-based programs that consume live [Apache Kafka](https://kafka.apache.org/) location streams
-- as a set of Python-based scripts that consume historical location snapshots
+- _batched_: as a set of Python-based scripts that consume historical location snapshots

 ---